Syrian government forces and its allies seized full control of the last Islamic State stronghold in Homs province.

 On other fronts, Islamic State is rapidly losing its territory to the US-backed mainly Kurdish Syrian Democratic (SDF) Forces, currently engaged in offensive on Raqqa, jihadists’ de facto capital in Syria.

-At the moment, ISIS controls nearly entire Deir al-Zor, while the Syrian government holds a small enclave in Deir al-Zor city, and a nearby military base.
+At the moment, ISIS controls nearly entire Deir al-Zor, while the Syrian army holds a small enclave in Deir al-Zor city, and a nearby military base.

 Seven White Helmets Members Shot in Idlib